Wield Your Retirement Hatchet (and Put the "4% Rule" On the Chopping Block)

 - Reality-based retirement income plans recognize that portfolio withdrawal rates tend to decrease over time, allowing retirees to "take more now, and less later," which better aligns with their spending preferences.

-The (Obligatory) "Safe" Withdrawal Rate Refresher
+The "Safe" Retirement Withdrawal Rate Refresher

 Withdrawal Rate % = Annual Portfolio Withdrawals / Portfolio Balance